 The operating account balances (or the forfeiture of potential interest earnings on the account) are not to be used to subsidize banking services that would otherwise be funded through the appropriation process (for example, cashier services).
 See subsection 30145.20.

-In all requests, it is of paramount importance that the Agency exercise due diligence when recommending a bank for designation as a depositary.
-The Agency must ensure the bank is a valid, financially secure, dependable, and reliable financial institution in compliance with all relevant U.S. laws and regulations to avoid losses and ensure U.S. Government funds are protected.
-The Agency should confer with the local U.S. Embassy or consulate for assistance in determining which banks meet these criteria for consideration to maintain an operating account.
+In all requests, it is of paramount importance that the federal entity exercise due diligence when recommending a bank for designation as a depositary.
+The federal entity must ensure the bank is a valid, financially secure, dependable, and reliable financial institution in compliance with all relevant U.S. laws and regulations to avoid losses and ensure U.S. Government funds are protected.
+The federal entity should confer with the local U.S. Embassy or consulate for assistance in determining which banks meet these criteria for consideration to maintain an operating account.

-When an Agency learns of a significant event affecting the designated bank (for example, the bank will be closed or taken over by another bank or by the host government, or adverse treatment of the bank by a regulatory Agency), the Agency must inform Treasury via the Payment Management Call Center at 816-414-2100.
+When a federal entity learns of a significant event affecting the designated bank (for example, the bank will be closed or taken over by another bank or by the host government, or adverse treatment of the bank by a regulatory federal entity), the federal entity must inform Treasury via the Payment Management Call Center at 816-414-2100.

 Section 30135—Foreign Exchange Transactions for Official Purposes